itthinx/groups/readme.txt

 = Where is the documentation? =

-The official documentation is located at the [Groups documentation pages](http://docs.itthinx.com/document/groups/).
+The official documentation is located at the [Groups Documentation](http://docs.itthinx.com/document/groups/) pages.

 = I have a question, where do I ask? =

-For questions directly related to Groups, you can leave a comment at the [Groups plugin page](http://www.itthinx.com/plugins/groups/).
+For questions directly related to Groups, you can leave a comment at the [Groups Plugin](http://www.itthinx.com/plugins/groups/) page.

+= How do I restrict access to a post? =

+Here's an example, you only need to do the first step once:

+1. Go to *Groups > Groups > New Group* to add a new group, let's name it *Premium*.
+Click the _Add_ button to create the new group.
+2. Now create an example post that only members of the *Premium* group should be able to read and choose the *Premium* group in the _Read_ field of the _Groups_ box.

+After you publish your post, only members of the *Premium* group will be able to see it.

 = I want Advanced and Premium members, where the Premium members can access everything that Advanced members can access.
 How can I do that? =

 Example: Advanced and Premium members

-1. Go to *Groups > Capabilities* and define two new capabilities, let's call them *advanced* and *premium*.
-2. Go to *Groups > Groups* and define two new  groups, let's call them *Advanced Members* and *Premium Members* - select *Advanced Members* as the *Parent* for the *Premium Members* group.
+1. Go to *Groups > Groups > New Group* and add two new  groups, let's call them *Advanced* and *Premium* - select *Advanced* as the *Parent* for the *Premium* group.
-3. Assign the *advanced* capability to the *Advanced Members* group and the *premium* capability to the *Premium Members* group.
-4. Go to *Groups > Options* and tick the checkboxes for *advanced* and *premium* under _Access restrictions_ and hit the *Save* button at the end of the page.
-5. Now create an example post that only members of the *Advanced Members* group should be able to see and tick the *advanced* checkbox under _Access restrictions_.
+2. Now create an example post that only members of the *Advanced* group should be able to access and choose the *Advanced* group in the _Read_ field of the _Groups_ box.
-6. Create another post for *Premium Members* and tick the *premium* checkbox for that post.
+3. Create another post for members of the *Premium* group and choose the *Premium* group for that post.
-7. Assign test users to both groups, log in as each user in turn and see which posts will be accessible.
+4. Assign test users to both groups, log in as each user in turn and see which posts will be accessible.

 = How do I limit access to posts so that users in group A can not read the same as those in group B and vice-versa? =

 Example: Green and Red members

-1. Go to *Groups > Capabilities* and define two new capabilities, call them *green* and *red*.
-2. Go to *Groups > Groups* and define two new  groups, let's call them *Green Members* and *Red Members*
+1. Go to *Groups > Groups > New Group* and add two new groups, let's call them *Green Members* and *Red Members*
-3. Assign the *green* capability to the *Green Members* group and the *red* capability to the *Red Members* group.
-4. Go to *Groups > Options* and tick the checkboxes for *green* and *red* under _Access restrictions_ and hit the *Save* button at the end of the page.
-5. Now create an example post that only members of the *Green Members* group should be able to see and tick the *green* checkbox under _Access restrictions_.
+2. Now create an example post that only members of the *Green Members* group should be able to see and choose the *Green Members* group in the _Groups_ box.
-6. Create another post for *Red Members* and tick the *red* checkbox for that post.
+3. Create another post for *Red Members* and choose the *Red Members* group for that post.
-7. Assign a test user to any of the above groups, log in as that user and the post will be accessible.
+4. Assign a test user to each of the groups, log in as one of them and you will see that the member of the *Green Members* group will only have access to the post protected by that group but not to the post protected with the *Red Members* group and vice-versa.

-= Are access restrictions for Custom Post Types supported? =
+= Are access restrictions for Custom Post Types (CPT) supported? =

 Yes.
 Access restrictions can be turned on or off for specific CPTs on the *Groups > Options* page.